1960 Delaware gubernatorial election

 The 1960 Delaware gubernatorial election was held on November 8, 1960.

 Incumbent Republican Governor J. Caleb Boggs was term-limited, having served two consecutive terms.
 Boggs instead ran for the U.S. Senate.

-Democratic nominee Elbert N. Carvel defeated Republican nominee John W. Rollins with 51.73% of the vote.
+Democratic nominee former governor Elbert N. Carvel defeated Republican nominee John W. Rollins with 51.73% of the vote.
+This was the first gubernatorial election in Delaware where a single candidate won over 100,000 votes.

 Nominations

 Nominations were made by party conventions.

 Democratic nomination

 The Democratic convention was held on August 25.